blocktransfer/issuer-disclosures/README.md

 1. Browse through the list of available clients.
 2. Click on a client's folder to access their documents.
 3. Inside the client's folder, you will find applicable subfolders for:
-- Statements of Profit, Loss, and Retained Earnings (PNL),
+- Statements of Profit, Loss, and Retained Earnings,
-- Balance Sheets (BAL),
+- Balance Sheets,
-- Issuer reports (content), and
+- Issuer reports, and
-- Definitive proxy statements (DEF).
+- Definitive proxy statements.
 4. Click on the relevant subfolder to view and download specific documents.

 ## Document Organization

 Documents are organized by client CIK and type for easy access.
-Leading zeros are excluded from file name dates.
+Leading zeros are excluded from CIKs and file name months or days.

-### Client A (CIK: XXXXXXXX)
+### Client A (CIK: XXXXXXXXXX)

 - Statements of Profit, Loss, and Retained Earnings (PNL)
   - YYYY-MM-DD Quarterly.pdf